sachidanand-hede123/Hostel_Mess_Management_System/README.md

 ---

-## Steps to Run
+Steps to Run

-1. *Import Database*:
+Import Database:

-   - Import db.sql in MySQL to create the database and necessary tables.
+Import db.sql in MySQL to create the database and necessary tables.

-2. *Download npm Dependencies*:
+Download npm Dependencies:

-   - Run the following command in your project folder to install all the required dependencies from the package.json file:
+Run the following command in your project folder to install all the required dependencies from the package.json file:

 npm install

-3. *Configure MySQL Credentials*:
+Configure MySQL Credentials:

-   - Update your MySQL username and password in the db.js file to ensure proper database connection.
+Update your MySQL username and password in the db.js file to ensure proper database connection.

-4. *Start the Server*:
+Start the Server:

-   - Open the terminal and enter the following command to start the server:
+Open the terminal and enter the following command to start the server:

-     npm start
+npm start server

-   - Ensure that MySQL is running before starting the server.
+Ensure that MySQL is running before starting the server.

-5. *Start Frontend*:
+Start Frontend:

-   - Once the server is running, navigate to the frontend folder, open index.html, and use the "Go Live" feature in your editor to view the frontend.
+Once the server is running, navigate to the frontend folder, open index.html, and use the "Go Live" feature in your editor to view the frontend.

 For more details, visit the [GitHub repository](https://github.com/sachidanand-hede123/Hostel_Mess_Management_System).